About Freelancing & Living On Benefits

 A lot of people wouldn’t have made that decision, even though not making it would create a financial crisis.

-There is something about people who are clawing their way up through lower and middle-income brackets that makes them sort of resent assistance.
+Many people who are clawing their way up through lower and middle income brackets sort of resent assistance.

 Many want to eliminate all sources of support as soon as possible.